Skip to main content

 Admissions policy

-3. Children of staff at the academy: a) where the member of staff has been employed at the academy for two or more years at the time at which the application for admission to the academy is made; and/or o b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage;
+3. Priority will next be given to children of staff at Great Yarmouth Charter Academy, in either of the following circumstances: • The member of staff has been employed at Great Yarmouth Charter Academy for two or more years at the time at which the application for admission to the school is made, or • The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage

-4. Children who have been offered a place under the musical potential, aptitude and ability criteria.
+5. Priority will next be given to children who have been offered a place under the musical potential and ability criteria.

 Show School admission policy : 2025/26 (Agreed)